Values and Goals of OpenWISP¶

 Long time contributors of OpenWISP experienced first hand the consequences of dealing with unflexible monolithic applications which were hardly reusable outside of the narrow scope for which they were designed.

-For this reason, OpenWISP 2 has a strong focus on modularity and reusability.
 The core OpenWISP 2 modules are licensed and built in a way that makes it possible for developers not involved in OpenWISP to include these modules in their own applications (according to their licenses).

 This is leading to the creation of an ecosystem of modern networking software tools which is attracting developers from all over the world.